 DPI: 3200 | Interface: Wired | Buttons: 5 | Ergonomic: Right-handed | Features: Classic design, Programmable buttons, Subdued white lighting

 While it seems like all of our peripherals are either being fitted with unnecessary lighting or morphed into odd shapes, there are still some mice out there that you can take seriously from looks alone.

 The Microsoft Classic Intellimouse, for example, touts a classic design and appealing white lighting, and it is a breath of fresh air.
 It also beefs up the sensor, allowing users to ramp up the DPI to 3,200.
 It’s not wireless, and it’s hardly made for gaming, but if you’re in the market for a mouse that’ll help you get all your work done, the Microsoft Classic Intellimouse may be the best mouse for you.

 6. Anker Vertical Ergonomic Optical Mouse

 It looks weird, but it feels pretty good

 DPI: 1000 | Interface: USB | Buttons: 5 | Ergonomic: Vertical | Features: No

-Yeah, this mouse looks weird and its name kind of looks like some annoying tongue twister, but the Anker Vertical Ergonomic Optical mouse is only off putting until you get your hands on it.
-From the moment you start using this mouse, you’ll know it’s the one of the best mice around.
-While it’s built a little more cheaply than other ergonomic mice, it’s an affordable way to prevent RSI.
+Don’t let its odd design and annoying tongue twister moniker fool you.
+The Anker Vertical Ergonomic Optical mouse is only off putting until you get your hands on it.
+From the moment you start using this mouse, you’ll know it’s the best mouse for you.
+Sure, it’s built a little more cheaply than other ergonomic mice.
+But look at it this way: it’s an affordable way to prevent RSI.